Love County citizens approve $350,000 bond issue for hospital construction under terms of the federal Hill-Burton Act.

 Dr. Larry D. Powell moves to Love County and joins the hospital/clinic, answering the need for an additional doctor expressed during the citizens’ assessment in 2002.

 Hospital acquires a computerized, color-flow Doppler ultrasound machine.
 It increases the capacity for studying blood vessels and organs for possible disease.
+In February, county voters overwhelming approve renewal of the penny sales tax, for 10 years, that supports hospital operations.

 Hospital opens a one-room chapel off the main lobby.